Michal-Budzynski/Restaurant_reviews_classifier/README.md

 ## Project Overview
 The goal of this project is to develop a classification model that can predict the sentiment of restaurant reviews.
 The model processes the reviews using NLP techniques, such as tokenization and stemming, and then applies a machine learning algorithms for classification.

+## Tools
+This project employs a variety of statistical and machine learning techniques to preprocess the data, train the model, and evaluate its performance:
+- **Natural Language Processing (NLP):**
+  - Tokenization: Splitting text into individual words.
+  - Stopwords Removal: Eliminating common words that do not contribute to sentiment (e.g., 'the', 'and').
+  - Stemming: Reducing words to their root forms (e.g., 'running' to 'run') using the Porter Stemmer.
+  - Bag of Words Model: Converting text data into numerical feature vectors.

 ## Dataset
 The dataset used in this project consists of restaurant reviews labeled as positive (1) or negative(0).
 The reviews are preprocessed to remove noise and convert text into a format suitable for machine learning models.